ICSE-FIRA/ICSE-FIRA/README.md

 ```
 python ./run_model.py train
 ```
 and the model will be saved as `best_model.pt`.
-Because of the size limit of files uploaded to GitHub, we put `best_model.pt`,  which is already trained,  in our [zenodo repository](https://zenodo.org/record/5915220).
+Due to the size limit of files uploaded to GitHub, we put `best_model.pt`,  which is already trained,  in our [zenodo repository](https://zenodo.org/record/5915220).

 If you want to evaluate the model, you can run
 ```